 The College offers several scholarships based on merit criteria: Lux Esto, Trustee, Presidential, Founders, and Passages.
 These merit scholarships are awarded by the Office of Admission.
 These scholarships range from $10,000 to $24,500 per year (renewable for up to four years).
-These scholarships are awarded to students who combine strong academic achievement with significant engagement in cocurricular, work, and voluntary activities.
-First-year students and transfer students admitted to the college will be considered for these merit scholarships.
+These scholarships are awarded to students who combine strong academic achievement with significant engagement in co-curricular, work, and voluntary activities.
+First-year students and transfer students admitted to the college will be considered for these merit scholarships as their admission application is evaluated.
 No additional application is required.

 Kalamazoo College has long been respected for the strength of its science program, and this is reflected in the Heyl Scholarship Program.
 A science scholarship fund established by Dr. Frederick W. Heyl and Elsie L. Heyl provides scholarship support for students graduating from the Kalamazoo Public Schools or earning a certificate of completion from the Kalamazoo Area Math and Science Center to attend Kalamazoo College and major in one of the departments in the Division of Natural Sciences and Mathematics.